TaylorAbraham/Covert-Channels/rust_covert_lib/ReadMe.md

 In the sender window you are now able to send messages to the receiver.
 Write you message and hit enter to see the message appear in the receiver terminal.
+The receiver is set to timeout every 10 seconds if no message is received, at which point it will print a message to the terminal and wait for another message.